At a glance:

 Because more pets go missing on the Fourth of July than any other day of the year, AHS strongly recommends keeping all pets indoors during firework displays.
 Resist the urge to bring your pet to your Independence Day activities and keep them safe in your home.

 If your pet is sensitive to loud noises, choose an interior room your pet is familiar with to set up home base for the night.
 This room should be away from windows, if possible.
-Draw the blinds or shut the curtains and leave the lights on to reduce the visual stimulation of fireworks.
+Otherwise, draw the blinds or shut the curtains and leave the lights on to reduce the visual stimulation of fireworks.
 Then add white noise, music, or a fan to help muffle the noise outside.
 Make the room feel cozy and den-like with plenty of soft bedding and treats, or a food-stuffed toy.

 - Pro-tip: Start preparing for the Fourth of July in advance.
 Feed, play, or even have your pet sleep in their safe room for a few days or weeks leading up the main event.

 There are many natural remedies (also known as nutraceuticals) and retail products that claim to help reduce anxiety on the market.
 Compression shirts may help calm some dogs by providing soothing pressure, similar to swaddling a baby.
 Diffusers that emit canine or feline pheromones to reduce stress are also popular.
 These items may play a role in your pet’s safe haven room, but remember their success isn’t proven.